graycoreio/mage2docker/CONTRIBUTING.md

-# Contributing to Daffodil
+# Contributing to Mage2Docker

-We would love for you to contribute to Daffodil and help make it even better than it is today!
+We would love for you to contribute to Mage2Docker and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)
 - [Question or Problem?](#question)